Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Proof of Theorem

 \subsection{Subsequent Segments Analysis ($k \geq 2$)}

 For segment $k$ ($2\leq k\leq m$), arrivals come from prompts that completed segment $k-1$.
 The batch index $b$ for segment $k$ counts only batches containing segment $k-1$.
 These indices differ across segments but are bounded by the total batch count $B$.

-\paragraph{Time-varying thinning probabilities.} Consider the $b$-th arrival to segment $k$, which comes from the $b$-th batch containing segment $k-1$.
-The thinning probability $p_k(b)$ depends on the prompt composition in this batch and varies over time.
-Although exact arrival times are unknown, arrivals occur within some interval $[t, t+\Delta t]$ where $t+\Delta t \leq t(b,k-1)$, the starting time of the $b$-th batch containing segment $k-1$.
-To handle this time variation, we use the worst-case thinning probability.
-By~(\ref{eq:nested_wait_thresholds_time_varying}):
+As in Appendix~\ref{appendix::proof of nested_wait_heavy_traffic}, \(W^b_{(k)}\) is the post-review carryover residual at the downstream boundary; fresh survivors from segment \(k-1\) are charged to the upstream threshold batch, and only residual carryover receives the extra safety buffer.